Bikeman868/NPL/docs/ARCHITECTURE.md

 Note that processes are supposed to be very simple, performing just one relatively simple task.
 For example a process might accept a Message describing an update, and translate it into a SQL statement.
 In this case the Pipes will route update request Messages to this Process for translation into SQL statement messages, and the Application definition will route the SQL messages to the database Connection.
 Any response Messages emitted from the database Connection will automatically be routed back to the originator, but Pipes involved in the routing could dynamically inject additional Processes into the route to perform additional transformations.

 In this example, if you wanted to log the SQL statements that are being executed, you can just add a logging process, and configure the message pipe to duplicate the message to the logging process.
 In this case none of the existing processes require any changes.
 This is an important aspect of the design of NPL.
-Each process solves just one straightforward problem and solves that problem completely.
+Each process solves just one straightforward problem and solves that problem completely without any awareness of any other process in the program.
 If we have new problems to solve (such as logging SQL queries) this requires a new process, but does not change how we are solving any other problem, therefore no existing processes need any modification.
 In an NPL application, you only need to change process code when you want to change how the problem solved by this process is being solved.
 In most other programming languages a small change somewhere in the code frequently cascades into requiring changes in dozens of other places throughout the code.
 NPL is designed to avoid this problem.

 ## Messages

 Messages contain:
 - Immutable data.
-The data is defined by the application code.
+The data is defined by the program code.
 Message data can not be modified, but Messages can be cloned, data from one Message can be used to initialize a new Message, and a Message can contain other Messages.
 - Scoped contexts.
 Each scope is a collections of name/value pairs.
 Some scopes are mutable and some are immutable.
 Some scopes are automatically copied to Messages that are emitted in response to Message processing, and other scopes are specific to the Message.
 Some scopes are transported across Network boundaries and others are not.
 This is discussed in greater detail elsewhere.
 - A Route that defines the path that the message will take through the Networks and Processes.
 The Route is dynamic, and can be modified by Pipes.
 Pipes can't contain application logic, but do contain all of the message routing logic.